Dr Jelena Mirkovic

 - MPY102 Child Development

 My main research interest is in psychological and neural mechanisms supporting grammar learning and use in adults and children.
-I explore these questions using computational models, behavioral experiments, and neuroscientific methods of sleep research.
+I explore these questions using computational models, behavioural experiments, and neuroscientific methods of sleep research.

 Grammar learning in children and adults.